 Current and Former Students

-I have been fortunate to supervise fifteen M.S. graduate students here
+I have been fortunate to supervise twenty one M.S. graduate students here

 at the University of Minnesota, Duluth.
-Of these, ten have gone on for
+Of these, thirteen have gone on for

 further graduate study.
-Four have earned a PhD, four are currently in
+Seven have earned a PhD, four are currently in

-and two have earned a second Master's degree.
+and three are in or have earned a second Master's degree.

 Here's a quick